krshanu07/krshanu07/README.md

 * 🌍  I'm based in New Delhi
 * 🖥️  See my portfolio at [My Personal Website](http://kumar-shanu.netlify.com)
-* 🧠  I'm learning Kotlin and Flutter
+* 🧠  I'm learning JavaScript

 ### Skills